taiyo-s/Boggle-Solver/README.md

 1. [Download](https://github.com/taiyo-s/Boggle-Solver) the Github Repo

 2. For Windows: Simply double click "giveHintwin.exe"
-For Mac: double click "giveHintmac"
+For Mac: double click "giveHintmac" (currently not working)

 3. Wait for "Enter Board Here" and then input in the board from left to right, followed by a newline character (Press Enter):